-10 Criteria for evaluating the success of the SEND Policy
+12 Criteria for evaluating the success of the SEND Policy

-- 10.1 Children who have special educational needs have had their needs assessed. - 10.2 These children have been given appropriate provision. - 10.3 The children who have been identified as having SEND make progress and meet their own individualised targets. - 10.4 The staff are confident about their own and others' contributions toward meeting the needs of their pupils. - 10.5 The parents express satisfaction with the identification procedure, information provided, provision given and monitoring arrangements.
-They can see that their child is making progress. - 10.6 The LEA is satisfied with the framework of provision for children with Education, Health & Care Plans and can see an efficient use of funds delegated through the LMS formula. - 10.7 The school has a good relationship with the attached Educational Psychologist.
-There is regular communication between them. - 10.8 There is appropriate evidence of discussions which have taken place between outside specialists, SENCOs and or the class teachers.
+- 12.1 Children who have special educational needs have had their needs assessed. - 12.2 These children have been given appropriate provision. - 12.3 The children who have been identified as having SEND make progress and meet their own individualised targets. - 12.4 The staff are confident about their own and others' contributions toward meeting the needs of their pupils. - 12.5 The parent's express satisfaction with the identification procedure, information provided, provision given and monitoring arrangements.
+They can see that their child is making progress. - 12.6 The LEA is satisfied with the framework of provision for children with Education, Health & Care Plans and can see an efficient use of funds delegated through the LMS formula. - 12.7 The school has a good relationship with the external support agencies. - 12.8 There is appropriate evidence of discussions which have taken place between outside specialists, SENCOs and or the class teachers.